 It notified 4,151 small business sites whose customers’ payment details were being stolen.

 “We want small and medium-sized online retailers to know how to prevent their sites from being exploited by opportunistic cybercriminals over the peak shopping period,” said Sarah Lyons, deputy director for economy and society at the NCSC.

 “Falling victim to cybercrime could leave you and your customers out of pocket and cause reputational damage,” Lyons said in a statement.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 The majority of the online shops used for skimming identified by the NCSC had been compromised via a known vulnerability in Magento, a popular eCommerce platform.

 “Retailers are urged to ensure that Magento – and any other software they use – is up to date.
 The NCSC’s website has guidance on running a secure website, including moving businesses from the physical to the digital,” the UK watchdog said.

-The compromised shopping websites were identified by the NCSC’s Active Cyber Defence program, which seeks to remove malicious websites and scams from the internet before they harm the public.
+The NCSC’s Active Cyber Defence program identified the compromised shopping websites, which seeks to remove malicious websites and scams from the internet before they harm the public.